 While Salt is talking about social demography his message should not be lost on property investors.

-The rich keep getting richer all around the world and, in general, the rich live close to the economic centers and the CBD or close to the water.
+The rich keep getting richer all around the world and, in general, the rich live close to the economic centres and the CBD or close to the water.

-Why?
-Because they can afford to and this is where, in general, there will be above average capital growth because of affordability.
+Because they can afford to and this is where, in general, there will be above-average capital growth because of affordability.

 Not that property values are cheap there, but because people living there can afford to pay more and will compete to secure the best locations.